Trezor not connecting

 Common wallet issues

-Use these support paths to move from a symptom to the right setup, recovery, troubleshooting, or security help.
+Use these maintained support paths to move from a symptom to the right setup, recovery, troubleshooting, or security help without sharing private wallet data.

 Related problems

-If this page is close but not exact, check these nearby support topics.
+If this page is close but not exact, check these nearby support topics so the next step matches the failure pattern.

 Open helpAvoid remote helpers and anyone asking for recovery words, private keys, PIN, or wallet validation.

-Open helpOfficial wallet support should never ask for your recovery phrase, seed phrase, private keys, PIN, or wallet backup.
-Verify downloads and update prompts on the official wallet site.
+Open helpOfficial wallet support should never ask for your recovery phrase, seed phrase, private keys, PIN, wallet backup, screen sharing, or remote access.
+Verify downloads, QR tools, and update prompts on the official wallet site before acting.

 Common causes include a missing or outdated Bridge install, browser blockers, firewall or VPN interference, stale permissions, another wallet app using the device, or a USB issue.